GLOBAL MARKETS-Wall Street keeps selling as world assets fail to recover

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh

-(Reporting by Lawrence Delevingne in Boston and Carolyn Cohn in London; Additional reporting by Xie Yu in Hong Kong; editing by Jonathan Oatis and Richard Chang)
+(Reporting by Lawrence Delevingne in Boston and Carolyn Cohn in London; Additional reporting by Xie Yu in Hong Kong; editing by Jonathan Oatis, Richard Chang and Marguerita Choy)

 ((lawrence.delevingne@thomsonreuters.com))